 ★ Did you make this recipe?
 Please comment and give it a star rating below!

-This post was first published on 4th January, 2016
+This post was first published on 4th January, 2016 and has been updated.

 - 1/4 cup pearl barley coarsely ground